This post may contain affiliate links.

 2012 Tiffin 35QBA – Class A gas motorhome

 Being a relatively new RV when we bought it, you might expect this RV would have significant depreciation.
-Fortunately we bought it from a private seller at a good price, avoiding the biggest initial drop.
+Fortunately, we bought it from a private seller at a reasonable price, avoiding the most significant initial drop.
 And we were lucky to be able to sell the RV to a private party instead of trading it in at an RV dealership.

 You may recall that we bought it for $93,000, but paid $100,000 including taxes and registration fees.
 Almost four years later, when we considered trading the RV in at a dealership, we were only offered $50,000!
 But we sold it to a private party for $75,000.
 That’s a HUGE difference!

-That $25,000 in depreciation we experienced over the time we owned this motorhome equates to $556 per month.
+That $25,000 in depreciation we experienced while we owned this motorhome equals $556 per month.
 If we had accepted the dealer trade-in price it would have doubled to an average of $1,111 PER MONTH!
-Depreciation is real folks.
-Don’t make the mistake of ignoring it when budgeting for your RV purchase and total cost of ownership.
-You need to consider the estimated sale price as well as the purchase price, to get the full picture!
+Depreciation is real, folks.
+Don’t make the mistake of ignoring it when budgeting for your RV purchase and the total cost of ownership.
+You must consider the estimated selling and purchase prices to get the complete picture!
 And do consider the ‘worst case scenario’ to protect yourself.

-For context, remember this coach was our full time home and mobile office for almost four years.
+Remember that this coach was our full-time home and mobile office for almost four years.

 1999 Country Coach Intrigue – Class A diesel motorhome

-After the massive depreciation learnings on our first RV, we were looking to minimize that on our second full time coach.
-As mentioned above, we bought our Country Coach at the bottom of the depreciation curve at $25,000 ($26,500 all in) and at a very good price.
-But we (and the dealer) also knew it needed money spent on it right away, like new tires on the same day we took delivery!
+After the massive depreciation learnings on our first RV, we sought to minimize that on our second full-time coach.
+As mentioned above, we bought our Country Coach at the bottom of the depreciation curve at $25,000 ($26,500 all-in) and at an excellent price.
+But we (and the dealer) also knew it needed money spent on it right away, like new tires on the same day we bought it!